 When you're house hunting, you may want a move-in ready home, but even if you’re not a DIYer, there are many cosmetic changes you can make that won’t break your budget.

-No Curb Appeal
+7. No Curb Appeal

 A yard full of overgrown bushes or a dying, patching lawn can make any home look uninviting.
-Taming or updating landscaping is often an easy fix that can make a big impact.
-Similarly, a dingy front door, faded house numbers, and old light fixtures are all easy to update.
+Taming or updating the landscape is often an easy fix that can make a significant impact.
+Similarly, faded house numbers, old light fixtures, rusty mailboxes, and a dingy front door are all easy to update.